 Only consider premium cards like the Chase Sapphire Reserve if your yearly rewards would be more valuable than the annual fee.

-Let’s look at some quick math as an example.
+Let’s do some quick math.
 Let’s say a travel card gives you 3 points per dollar toward travel, with a value of 1 cent per point — and it has an annual fee of $100 per year.

 - If you spend $250 per month on average with the card, you’ll only earn $90 in rewards over a year, which means you’re actually losing $10.